Chocolate wrinkled Bhut Jolokia Chocolate peppers with one sliced pod

 For a complete walkthrough on timing and technique, the ghost pepper growing guide covers soil prep and transplant timing that applies directly to chocolate bhut varieties.
 The step-by-step germination process for C. chinense peppers is also worth reading before you start.

-Transplant into containers no smaller than 5 gallons, or directly into raised beds with well-draining, slightly acidic soil (pH 6.0–6.8).
-These plants get large - expect 3–4 feet tall in a good season.
+Transplant into containers no smaller than 5 gallons, or directly into raised beds with well-draining, slightly acidic soil (pH 6.0 to 6.8).
+These plants get large, expect 3 to 4 feet tall in a good season.

 Full sun is mandatory: 8+ hours daily.
 Stress from inconsistent watering actually increases capsaicin production, but deliberate drought stress risks pod drop.
 Keep moisture consistent, then back off slightly during pod ripening.

-Pods take 150–180 days from transplant to full chocolate ripeness.
-Don't rush harvest - green pods lack the flavor depth that makes this variety worth growing.
+Pods take 150 to 180 days from transplant to full chocolate ripeness.
+Don't rush harvest, green pods lack the flavor depth that makes this variety worth growing.
 The 7 Pot Red Giant's visually bold pod structure ripens on a similar timeline if you want a comparison point.

 Fertilize with a low-nitrogen formula once flowering begins.
 Too much nitrogen pushes leafy growth at the expense of pods.